Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 How It's Tracked

-Tobacco use is primarily tracked by the NJ Department of Health through: Nationally, tobacco use is tracked using a range of surveys, as well as:
+Tobacco use in New Jersey is primarily tracked through: Nationally, tobacco use is tracked using a range of surveys, as well as:

 Publications